TysonStanley/tysonstanley.github.io/_posts/2019-11-13-learned_tidyfast.md

     sure things are working
 -   using data approaches like nesting to keep analyses and cleaning within groups
--   avoiding excess copy-and-pasting and rely more on functions and loops
+-   avoiding excessive copying-and-pasting and, instead, rely more on functions and loops
 -   read the documentation on any packages you are using

 These can help one regardless of workflow preferences.